RueRC/nyu_cv_final/README.md

 ## Notes

-Each branch is self-contained and includes the code, configuration, and experimental results relevant to its corresponding method or component.
+Each branch is self-contained and includes the code, configuration, and experimental setups.

 ---